lextm/jekyll-theme-chirpy/_posts/2007-9-26-grapevine-voice-issue-id-2-on-homepage.md

 This is an urgent notice to my dear users of Code Beautifier Collection 6.0 M5.
 It seems that there is something changed in ToolsAPI so a new bug is found in M5.
 The details are described in this report.
 <!--more-->

-I have already reproduced this bug and started to see what’s wrong inside.
+I have already reproduced this bug and started to see what's wrong inside.
 I am not sure whether it can be solved in a week, so please follow the workaround I provided in the reply to that report and turn off TypingSpeeder feature.

 Sorry for the inconvenience.
 Stay tuned.